farzana-mohsin/blissful-trails-client/README.md

   - React date range is used to show the calendar.

 - An `Error page` is added with a button to go to homepage incase a user tries to go to a route that doesn't exist

-- Under `Manage My Posts` private route - a tab format is used for these two section. - `My Volunteer Posts` & `My Volunteer Requests`.

 - Integration with other tools